ApiLogicServer/ApiLogicProject/readme.md

 # API Logic Server Background

-### Motivation - instant, customizable, address logic
+### Motivation - not instant, propietary IDE, no logic automation

 We looked at approaches for building database systems: